nseckinoral/samples-dotnet/omniplay-v3-0/README.md

 ## Fetching a Wishlist With a Unique Key ##

-Time for zooming in to the image and get the full list of products in a particular wishlist.
+Time to zoom-in into the image and get the full list of products in a particular wishlist.

 Pick a **wishlist** from the "List of Wishlist GUID" first.
 The following example gets the last one instead of picking a unique ID.